 The "Creator's Dilemma" speaks to the unique challenges a game must overcome in each phase of its life cycle.
 This dilemma highlights the complexities of standing out among hundreds of thousands of competing games, as well as the importance of driving deeper engagement and its relationship to monetization.
 Whether it be early adoption, mid-term engagement, or long-term payer conversion, we believe our loyalty program enhances the trajectory and life cycle of our games.
 We believe that the benefits of our loyalty program are best illustrated by our retention, engagement, and monetization metrics.
-In each of these key measures of performance, we see meaningful increases as players become aware of, and ultimately take advantage of the loyalty program.
+In each of these key measures of performance, we see meaningful increases that we believe are attributable to players becoming aware of, and ultimately taking advantage of, our loyalty program.

-We grow our network of players and awards partners
+We grow our network of players and awards partners.